obsidiansystems/seven-guis-vty/TemperatureConverter.md

 ![](images/temperature/multiple-inputs.png)

 > As an exercise, fool around with the layout!
-Make it column based, or add a white box around the textInput to make it easier to see where they are.
+Make it column based, or add a white box around the textInput to make it easier to see.

 In both text inputs, we can enter text, but neither of the text inputs reacts to the contents of the other.
 That's not what we want, so let's change that!

-### Convert celsius to fahrenheit
+### Convert Celsius to Fahrenheit

 As a first step, we want to be able to enter a number in the "Celsius" input field, and have it update the contents of the "Fahrenheit" input field whenever the input of the former is a number.
 If it isn't, we won't update the input field.
 Ah, well, but how are we supposed to do this?
 We will have to take a look at [`TextInput`](https://hackage.haskell.org/package/reflex-vty-0.2.0.1/docs/Reflex-Vty-Widget-Input-Text.html#t:TextInput) and [`TextInputConfig`](https://hackage.haskell.org/package/reflex-vty-0.2.0.1/docs/Reflex-Vty-Widget-Input-Text.html#t:TextInputConfig).
-We show here the fields that are relevant to us:
+Here are the fields that are relevant to us:

 ```
 data TextInputConfig t = TextInputConfig